wpengine/faustjs/docs/getting-started/README.md

 ### What is the WordPress plugin doing?

 The plugin ensures that your WordPress site runs smoothly as a headless CMS.
-From smart content redirects to enabling post previewing to providing the right data is available in WPGraphQL, installing the plugin gives you the things you need to run WordPress as a headless CMS.
+From smart content redirects to enabling post previewing to providing the right data in WPGraphQL, installing the plugin gives you the things you need to run WordPress as a headless CMS.
 Find a [full list of plugin features here](https://github.com/wpengine/headless-framework#plugin-features).

 ## Breaking down the example project